-2. Describe how the school will ensure that All teachers at Blythe have a minimum of a Bachelors Degree.
-Most have low-income and minority children enrolled advanced degrees.
-During the 2022-2023 school year, only one teacher was a in the Title I school are not served at on a provisional certificate.
-For the upcoming 2023-2024 school year, two disproportionate rates by ineffective, teachers will be on provisional certification with completion of requirements out-of-field, or inexperienced teachers. by the end of the school year.
-We try to hire only highly qualified teachers.
-We - do not use waiver or new teachers to teach the students with the greatest learning needs.
+All teachers at Blythe have a minimum of a Bachelors Degree.
+Most have advanced degrees.
+During the 2023-2024 school year, three teachers were on a provisional certificate.
+For the upcoming 2043-2025 school year, two teachers will be on provisional certification with completion of requirements by the end of the school year.
+We seek to hire only highly qualified teachers.
+We do not use waiver or new teachers to teach the students with the greatest learning needs.